ChantalThom/leaflet-challenge/README.md

 - Data points colors change with depth level

-- Each point has a tooltip with the Magnitude, location and depth (10 points)
+- Each point has a tooltip with the Magnitude, location and depth

 - All data points load in the correct locations